Skip to content

 What is a good affiliate commission rate?

-There's no universal number — a good rate is the highest one you can pay after retaining your target profit and covering refunds, fees, and support costs.
+There's no universal number — a good rate is the highest one you can pay after keeping your target profit and covering refunds, fees, and support costs.
 Digital products often sustain 20–40%, physical goods 5–15%, but your margin, not a benchmark, sets the ceiling.

 Should I pay commission before or after the refund window?